peterbud/nuxt-aegis/README.md

 **OAuth-based authentication with JWT token management for Nuxt 3/4**

-Nuxt Aegis is a comprehensive authentication module that orchestrates the flow between external providers (Google, GitHub, Auth0, etc.) and your application.
+Nuxt Aegis is a a Nuxt module that orchestrates the authentication flow between external identity providers (Google, GitHub, Auth0, etc.) and your application.
 It handles the complexity of OAuth 2.0, JWT token generation, and automatic token refresh, letting you focus on your application logic.

 ## Why Nuxt Aegis?